anaskura/graphene-adatom/README.md

 # Graphene-adatom
-Scripts for reproducing Graphene-adatom paper results
+Code to generate the results of the paper "Flat bands with fragile topology through superlattice engineering on single-layer graphene"

-Codes:
+Phys.
+Rev. Research 3, L032003 (2021)

-• to generate unit cell, tight-binding model and energy bands for PBC
+The following code

-• to analyze the symmetry eigenvalues of the bands
+• generates a tight-binding model and a band structure of a system of graphene with periodically distributed adatoms on top;

-• to generate graphene spectrum for OBC graphene flake and ribbon geometry and get corner states
+• analyzes the symmetry eigenvalues of the bands at high-symmetry points;

-• to visualize corner states and check thermodynamic limit
+• generates the OBC spectrum for the flake and ribbon geometries;

-• explain filling anomaly with double Haldane model
+• visualizes the corner states found in the lattice geometry.